-The similarity relations The similarity relation describing the mean wind speed profile agrees well with the sonic anemometer measurements under all stability conditions except between the sensor at 6 m and 18 m amsl at $\zeta > 0.3$.
-In ??, the friction velocity is averaged between the two heights selected.
-Therefore, the observed deviation may be partly due to the contribution of the wave-induced stress to the friction velocity should be noted that at 6 m amsl, the local estimate of ζ shows a much greater portion of near-neutral conditions than at 18 m amsl.
-The right panel of fig. 5 does not show such a deviation, maybe because the friction velocity estimated at 45 m amsl is slightly underestimated due to the high-frequency noises noise in the velocity records of the top sensor.
-The turbulence measurement collected at 6 m amsl appears to be affected during a substantial amount of the time by the waves, which leads to clear deviations from MOST.
-This further justifies the use of the sonic anemometer at 18 m amsl to estimate the non-dimensional Obukhov length stability parameter ζ .
+285 The applicability of MOST is assessed by studying φ_m as a function of ζ.
+The similarity relation describing the mean wind speed profile agrees well with the sonic anemometer measurements under all stability conditions except between the sensor at 6 m and 18 m amsl at ζ > 0.3.
+It should be noted that at 6 m amsl, the local estimate of ζ shows a much greater portion of near-neutral conditions than at 18 m amsl.
+The right panel of fig. 5 does not show such a deviation, maybe because the friction velocity estimated at 45 m amsl is slightly underestimated due to the high-frequency noise noise in the velocity records of the top sensor.
+This further justifies the use of the sonic anemometer at 18 m amsl to estimate the non-dimensional stability parameter ζ.